 You can rediscover legendary German cuisines at Knodelwirtschaft, a cozy dumpling eatery, on Fuldastrasse in Neukolln.
 Decide between two, three or four gut-busting cheese, meat, and spinach dumplings served on mutual tables illuminated by candlelight.

-Where to shop?
+Where to shop in Berlin?